jambrogne/beautiful-jekyll/_posts/2021-07-17-drone-headlines-part-2.md

 ---
 layout: post
 title: The Drone Headlines are Coming, Part 2
-subtitle: Be patient.
-The drone part of this post comes at the very end.
+subtitle: Be patient: The drone part of this post comes at the very end
 gh-repo: jambrogne/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [space, journalism, headlines, AI]